Showing posts with label granddaugher. Show all posts

 Day 3: Tuesday, September 25, 2007

-The next morning we each took a shower and cleaned the room.
+The next morning, we each showered and cleaned the room.

 My daughter gives Meadow her medicine in her GTube.